 McCaig’s Tower is Oban’s very own coliseum.
 After indulging in a delicious breakfast from our hotel, we encourage you to make the journey to our beloved landmark.
 Throughout your trip, you’ll be rewarded with gorgeous views of Oban’s harbour and the surrounding islands.

 The tower itself hosts beautifully maintained gardens, inviting you to bask in its stunning setting.

 One of our favourite attractions, for many reasons, is the Oban Distillery.
 Most locals would highly recommend this spot for any visiting whisky connoisseurs.

-One of our favourites, the Oban Distillery.
-It’s a recommended experience for whisky connoisseurs.
-Taking its name from the town where the Highlands meets the Islands, the coastal location and character of Oban is reflected in their 14 year old single malt.
-The distillery offers various tours with knowledgeable guides who will teach you the art of distilling, their processes and a fine dram to finish the tour.
+Its name derives from the town where the Highlands meets the Islands – Oban.
+The coastal location and character of our town are reflected in their 14-year-old single malt whiskey.
+The distillery offers many different tours with experts who will guide you through the art of distilling, their processes, and of course, a delicious dram to finish the tour.

 In visiting Dunollie Museum, you can discover and learn about the enthralling life of the Clan MacDougall, who dominated large parts of Argyll.